Twelve years ago, Maria de Jesus Cisneros moved into a new Habitat for Humanity home in Piru with her parents and six brothers and sisters.

-- This year, 24 year old Maria de Jesus did something that ten years ago seemed unreachable!She graduated from California State University Northridge (CSUN) with dual degrees in Chicano studies and psychology.
+When she was 24 year old Maria de Jesus did something that ten years ago seemed unreachable!She graduated from California State University Northridge (CSUN) with dual degrees in Chicano studies and psychology.
 She had a great role model… her older sister, Maria Guadalupe graduated from CSUN in 2013 with a degree in sociology.
-Luis, aged 21 is next in line to graduate from CSUN in 2016 with an accounting degree.
+Luis, aged 21 graduated from CSUN in 2016 with an accounting degree.

 Please give a gift that can provide hope, joy and a brighter future for hardworking families in need of safe, decent, affordable housing.